-The overall goal of the UNC Charlotte BSRT Program is as follows: “To provide graduates of first-professional degree programs with additional knowledge, skills, and attributes necessary to meet their current professional goals and prepare them for future professional practice expectations for respiratory therapists.”
+The overall goal of the UNC Charlotte BSRT Program is to provide graduates of first-professional degree programs with additional knowledge, skills, and attributes necessary to meet their current professional goals and prepare them for future professional practice expectations for respiratory therapists.

 Student Learning Outcomes

-Concepts behind each SLO are introduced to the student through course materials and assignments then developed further in subsequent course material, and then assessed by a direct measure, which demonstrates the student's mastery of the competency.
-The introduction, development and assessment of an SLO can span several courses and will be highlighted in the syllabi of those courses.
+Concepts behind each Student Learning Objectives are introduced to course materials and assignments, develop further in subsequent course material and finally, assessed by a direct measure, which demonstrates the student's mastery of the competency.
+The introduction, development and assessment of a Student Learning Objective can span several courses and will be highlighted in the syllabi of those courses.

 Performance by students (usually on assignments or exams) is the objective evidence, and we use the Graduate Exit Survey to assess subjective graduate opinion on how the program has performed.
 Student Learning Objectives have been designed to address the core objectives of the program and are as follows:

-- Students will demonstrate knowledge in critical care pathophysiology to interpret pertinent clinical information to make recommendations for appropriate therapeutic intervention.
+- You will demonstrate knowledge in critical care pathophysiology to interpret pertinent clinical information to make recommendations for appropriate therapeutic intervention.

-- Students will demonstrate effective written and oral communication skills.
+- You will demonstrate effective written and oral communication skills.

-- Students will demonstrate the ability to access, interpret, and critically appraise relevant medical and other authoritative literature related to clinical practice, administration, education, and/or research associated with the respiratory therapy profession.
+- You will demonstrate the ability to access, interpret, and critically appraise relevant medical and other authoritative literature related to clinical practice, administration, education, and/or research associated with the respiratory therapy profession.

-- Students will develop an original project or research proposal related to clinical practice, administration, education, and/or research associated with the respiratory therapy profession.
+- You will develop an original project or research proposal related to clinical practice, administration, education, and/or research associated with the respiratory therapy profession.

-- Students will demonstrate the ability to solve complex clinical situations while serving as a member of an inter-professional team taking into consideration the viewpoints of all members of the team with the focus on patient centered care.
+- You will demonstrate the ability to solve complex clinical situations while serving as a member of an interprofessional team taking into consideration the viewpoints of all members of the team with the focus on patient centered care.